diddy-boy/mini-pi-media-server/README.md

 Apache - for web based access and streaming the media through a web browser (or through a web browser on a phone).

 I like it, how do I install it ?
-The installer and all config files are contained in the zip folder which makes it easier just to install on a raspberry pi with one command :-
+The installer and all config files are contained in the zip folder which makes it easier just to install on a raspberry pi with one command ( copy and paste):-

 wget https://github.com/diddy-boy/mini-pi-media-server/raw/main/pi-setupV3-2.zip && unzip pi-setupV3-2.zip && cd pi-setup && sudo ./mini-pi-setup.sh